audio

-natural treatment for low libido that works
+Natural treatment for low libido that works

+Low libido is an issue that affects women of all ages.
 For many women there are often very good reasons why their desire may be low, including underlying neurotransmitter weakness, hormone imbalance, relationship disturbance, physical and emotional issues and stressful life circumstances.
 All of these factors contribute to low libido, and directly affect your metabolism making weight gain easy and weight loss difficult.

-According to clinical research
+Low Libido Statistics - According to clinical research

 The number of women with low sex drive is staggering.
 Hormone imbalance caused by Menopause, Fibroids, Endometriosis, PCOS and Thyroid imbalance can lead to problems with libido and cause weight gain.